 (photo credit: AP [file])

-The Border Police's elite YAMAM Counter-Terror squad swept into a village in the southern Hebron Hills early Tuesday morning and arrested Muhammad Harwish, a senior Hamas terrorist and one of the planners of the 2002 Park Hotel Passover suicide bombing.
+The Border Police's elite YAMAM Counter-terror squad swept into a village in the southern Hebron Hills early Tuesday morning and arrested Muhammad Harwish, a senior Hamas terrorist and one of the planners of the 2002 Park Hotel Seder night suicide bombing.

 Harwish, head of Hamas's military wing in Tulkarm, was apprehended along with his personal aide, Adnan Samara.
 The two were transferred to the Shin Bet (Israel Security Agency) for questioning.

 Acting on precise intelligence, a force comprised of YAMAM officers and soldiers from the IDF's elite undercover Duvdevan unit surrounded a home in the village of Zurif and captured the two wanted men.

 Harwish had been wanted by Israel since the beginning of the Second Intifada, in 2000.
 In 2002, he was involved in dispatching a suicide bomber to the Park Hotel in Netanya, in which 30 people were killed.